 - Use 1/2 small onion you dice and toss in.
-Yellow or white onion work best.
+Yellow or white onion works best.

-- Use fresh diced potatoes instead of frozen.
-Just do smaller bite size pieces.
+- Use fresh diced potatoes instead of frozen ones.
+Just do smaller bite-size pieces.

 How to Make

-Step One: Add the frozen potatoes and onions with peppers in the crockpot.
+- Add the frozen potatoes and onions with peppers to the crockpot.
 Then add in the diced Kielbasa.

-Step Two: Now in a small bowl mix up the condensed cream soup, sour cream, chicken broth and spices.
+- Now in a small bowl mix up the condensed cream soup, sour cream, chicken broth, and spices.
 Mix well.